Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Knowledge Augmentation: Grounding LLMs in External Evidence

 \section{Knowledge Augmentation: Grounding LLMs in External Evidence}

-Scientific ideation rarely begins from a blank slate.
-Researchers typically draw upon prior literature, raw data, or domain-specific facts to frame questions and generate hypotheses.
-LLMs, however, operate with a static knowledge base limited to their pretraining cutoff.
-To better mimic the way scientists ground their thinking, LLMs need access to up-to-date and domain-relevant information during inference.
-Adding related literature or factual resources into the model’s context not only grounds outputs in established knowledge, reducing hallucinations, but also acts as a source of creativity infusion from the environment.
-In the language of creativity frameworks, this corresponds to the \textit{press} dimension of Rhodes’ 4Ps~\citep{rhodes1961analysis}, balancing correctness with novelty induced from external knowledge.
-In this section, we survey two major approaches: \textit{Semantic Retrieval}, which dynamically incorporates evidence from external corpora, and \textit{Relational Retrieval}, which provide structured, relational grounding.
-We then discuss their limitations and open challenges.
+Scientific ideation rarely starts from a blank slate; researchers typically draw on prior literature, data, and domain knowledge to frame questions and generate hypotheses.
+In contrast, LLMs rely on a static knowledge base limited to their pretraining cutoff, motivating the need for access to up-to-date and domain-relevant information at inference time.
+Incorporating external literature or factual resources into the model’s context grounds generation in established knowledge, reduces hallucinations, and serves as a source of creative input from the environment.
+From the perspective of Boden’s taxonomy, knowledge augmentation primarily supports \textit{combinatorial} creativity by enabling novel ideas through the recombination of existing concepts rather than transformation of the conceptual space.
+Indeed, \citeauthor{gu2025llmsrealizecombinatorialcreativity} demonstrate that retrieval-augmented models can explicitly enable combinatorial creativity by synthesizing research ideas across different abstraction levels.
+This mechanism aligns with the \textit{press} dimension of Rhodes’ 4Ps~\citep{rhodes1961analysis}, where external context introduces novelty while preserving grounding and correctness.
+We survey two main approaches—\textit{Semantic retrieval}, which dynamically incorporates evidence from external corpora, and \textit{Relational retrieval}, which provides structured grounding—and discuss their limitations and open challenges.
 Figure~\ref{fig:pipeline}(a) illustrates an example of knowledge augmentation with these two approaches.